An interview with Marek Hornych, Innovation Navigator at Air Bank.

 Before coming to Air Bank I worked at Raiffeisen stavební spořitelna, where I was responsible for education and branch network development.
 I led a team of trainers, set up a training strategy, introduced online training and later I was also an ambassador for the coaching management style.

 It was a combination of things.
-I have always took a project approach to education.
-I tried to conduct trainings so they would be more in touch with reality, and ideally connected with the business goals.
+I have always taken a project approach to education.
+I tried to conduct training so they would be more in touch with reality, and ideally connected with the business goals.
 The aim was always a change of behaviour that was meant to have a specific impact, e.g. improving the effectiveness of recruiting new consultants or increasing sales of loans.
 However, there was no room to contemplate certain things sufficiently within the company.
 We lacked a sort of empathy, greater contact with reality and an understanding of things in a wider context.
 I see your method (design thinking – author’s note) as an excellent solution, that helps us move forward without having to fundamentally alter the functioning of the firm as well as other things.
 This is a feasible path which can give us an enormous push.

 Air Bank was one of the companies in the field that attracted me for a long time.
 A place where I could see myself working one day.
 The brand had always resonated with me especially because of its values.
 At the same time I wanted to work in an environment that is more innovative and modern, more open and where I would be given a space to engage with something like this.